ace0/cs642-hw1/README.md

-(In other words, during grading the exploits may be run with a different environment and different working directory than one would get by logging in as user, changing directory to ~/pp1/sploits, and running ./sploit1, etc.; your exploits should work even so.)
+(In other words, during grading the exploits may be run with a different environment and different working directory than one would get by logging in as user, changing directory to `~/hw1/sploits`, and running `./sploit1`, etc.; your exploits must work even so.)

 Your exploit programs should not take any command-line arguments.